scality/Zenko/docs/docsource/reference/command_reference/vault_commands/index.rst

 ========================

-Use the vaultclient command line interface to enter commands for managing S3 Connector accounts.
+Use the vaultclient command line interface to enter commands for managing Zenko accounts.
 Once an account is created, use standard AWS IAM commands to manage account users, groups, and policies.

 .. toctree::